READY RESPECTFUL RESPONSIBLE REFLECTIVE RESILIENT

 Welcome to De La Pole class!

-De La Pole class are taught by Mr. Codd, with 1:1 support from Mrs. Osborne and Mrs. Lawrence.
+De La Pole class are taught by Mr. Tayler-Codd, with TA support from Mrs. Lawrence and Mrs. Tuffin.

 Our classroom is situated within the original school building and is over 600 years old!
 In fact, it is the oldest classroom in the whole of the UK which is still in use!
 We are really fortunate to have a large, open work space as well as a mezzanine library and quiet area which we also enjoy working in!

 This term, our topic is Ancient Greece and Democracy!
 We are learning all about this fascinating historic era, with a focus on chronology.
-We are going to be gaining an overview of significant people, places and events from Ancient Greece; contrasting daily life in Ancient Greece with modern day lifestyles; considering the expansion of the Ancient Greek empire and its lasting legacy whilst familiarising ourselves with historical sources, debates and accurate vocabulary relating to Ancient Greece!
+We are going to be gaining an overview of significant people, places and events from the Ancient Greek period and considering the impact that the Ancient Greeks have had on our modern lifestyles.

-In Guided Reading, we are reading ‘Who Let the Gods Out’ by Maz Evans, which links to our Ancient Greek topic.
-We are using this text to support our reading comprehension, including our inference, prediction and summarising skills.
+In Guided Reading, we are currently reading ‘Who Let the Gods Out’ by Maz Evans – a wonderful book that links to our Ancient Greece topic which we are all enjoying.
+We are using this text to support our reading comprehension, including our inference, prediction and summarising skills, and will be attempting to answer a variety of questions that apply these important skills in different ways.

 In other subjects, we are learning…

-• To play the ukulele in Music (with Mrs. Watts)
+- To play the ukulele in Music (with Mr. Golec)

 The children in De La Pole have homework books which need to be handed in every Thursday.
 New homework (a maths task, a SPaG task and weekly spellings – or a special topic-based project) is then handed out every Friday.